 Thinking about including a two-step opt-in form on your post-click landing page?
 This short video shows exactly how you can create this form with Instapage:

 Eliminate form friction with 2-step pop ups

 Start A/B testing this multi-step form today and see if your visitors respond more favorably.
-You can start creating the forms today using Instapage, the designer-friendly landing page platform.
+You can start creating the forms today, sign-up for an Instapage Enterprise demo.